Healthy Pumpkin Cream Cheese Muffins

 This year I decided to switch it up and make pumpkin muffins with cream cheese filling.
 The base of the recipe is identical to my chocolate chip pumpkin muffins.
 It’s my all-time favorite pumpkin batter recipe.

 Made with white whole wheat flour, coconut oil, mashed-up bananas, canned pumpkin, and pumpkin pie spice.
 Bananas are the secret ingredient that makes these muffins incredibly moist.

-Now combined with a cream cheese filling, these muffins are perfectly sweet, a little creamy, and make the perfect treat for fall!
+Now combined with a cream cheese filling, these muffins are perfectly sweet, and a little creamy, and make the perfect treat for fall!

 The cream cheese layer is only two ingredients: cream cheese and honey.
 Not too overly sweet or complicated.
 Serve them warm while the cream cheese is still a little gooey and soft.
 You won’t regret it.